Tuurlijk/TYPO3.Homestead/README.md

 You can override any of the role variables in the configuration files in the `/Configuration/` directory.
 The options have been tuned for usage with TYPO3, so the ones you will most likely be changing are the `typo3.yml` and the `websites.yml` files.
 In the `typo3.yml` file you can configure your typo3.org username and what TYPO3 versions you wish to have available.

 The site *key* will be the domain name under which you can access the site.
 The site *value* is the TYPO3 version that will be checked out for that site.
 For TYPO3 4.x sites, you can specify a git branch or tag to checkout.
-For TYPO3 versions from 6.2.6 and up, we use [https://github.com/helhum/typo3_console](TYPO3 console) to install TYPO3.
-This means you can use [https://getcomposer.org/](composer) notation to specify a TYPO3 tag.
+For TYPO3 versions from 6.2.6 and up, we use [TYPO3 console](https://github.com/helhum/typo3_console) to install TYPO3.
+This means you can use (https://getcomposer.org/)[composer] notation to specify a TYPO3 tag.

 ```yaml
 typo3: